hsanjuan/ansible-ipfs-cluster/README.md

 The `group_vars` file can be used to set variables to control the common configuration for of all ipfs and ipfs-cluster peers.

-Edit the `ipfs.yml` file in this folder and set the appropiate values for the variables.
+Create `ipfs.yml` and `ipfs-cluster.yml` files in this folder and set the appropiate values for the variables.

 Note the cluster `service.json` template can be fully customized by defining the appropiate variables, and otherwise they will take sensisble defaults.

 ## Running the tests

-Assumes you have a working molecule setup with docker, running `molecule test` should spin up a docker container and execute the test playbook declared in `molecule/default/converge.yml`.
+Assumes you have a working molecule setup with docker, running `molecule test` should spin up a docker container and execute the test playbook declared in `molecule/default/converge.yml` as well as the verifications in `molecule/default/verify.yml`

 ```console
 python 3 -m molecule test